 How is the Value of a Business Equalized in an Orange County Divorce

 If a community property business is at issue, each spouse is typically entitled to half of its value.
 In other words, the business is valued and the spouse who Is not awarded the business will be awarded assets whose value equals the value of the business itself or the spouse who is awarded the business will be ordered to pay the other party a sum equal to half of the value of the business.

-Courts generally do not order the operator-spouse to borrow money to pay the equalization payment.
+Courts generally do not order the operator-spouse to borrow money to pay an equalization payment.
 Most often, the equalization payment will be paid over a three-to-ten-year period, will bear a reasonable rate of interest and will be secured if practical.
 The term of the equalization note is often driven by practicality.
-The revenue of the business will dictate the amount that can be paid monthly or annually to the other spouse as an equilizer.
+The revenue of the business will dictate the amount that can be paid monthly or annually to the other spouse as an equailizer.

 Who is Awarded the Business in an Orange County Divorce

 If the business is community property, and there are no unique circumstances, the business will typically be awarded to the operating spouse.
-If both parties operated the business together and each wants it awarded to them, it is generally awarded to the party that is most critical to the continued success of the business.
+If both parties operated the business together and each requests that it be awarded to them, it is generally awarded to the party that is most critical to the continued success of the business.
 It is rare for an Orange County family law court to award a business jointly to the parties.
-Joint ownership of a business by two divorced people is essentially guarded future litigation.
+Joint ownership of a business by two divorced people is essentially guaranteed future litigation.
 Of course, if parties both desire to own the business jointly after the divorce, the family law court will not object.
 If the business is the separate property of one spouse, it is awarded to that spouse.
 Whether a business is separate property or community property, it is rare for a business to be ordered sold by an Orange County family law court.